Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

 7. Spending Beyond Your Means

-Your 30s is the time to hunker down and really start thinking about your spending habits.
-Blowing money on extravagant clothes or cocktails gets old fast when you realize that you’re low on cash.
-If you’re guilty of frivolous spending, rethink your expenditures and try to focus on only buying things you really need.
+Your 30s is the time to hunker down and start thinking about your spending habits.
+Blowing money on extravagant clothes or cocktails gets old fast when you realize you’re low on cash.
+If you’re guilty of frivolous spending, rethink your expenditures and try to focus on only buying things you need.

 8. Being a Bad Friend